SachaCardonna/SachaCardonna.github.io/_pages/more.md

 <details>
 <summary><strong>Blood and plasma donation</strong></summary>
-I’m a regular donor and advocate for blood and plasma donation, especially for those with rare blood types.
-It’s a simple act with life-saving consequences — one I encourage anyone eligible to consider.
+I am a regular blood and plasma donor.
+I started donating at a young age and continue to do so whenever possible.
+I am particularly aware of the importance of donations for people with rare blood types.
+I encourage anyone who is eligible to donate and help address ongoing shortages.
+You can easily take an appointment at the [EFS](https://dondesang.efs.sante.fr).

 </details>